vt-asaplab/MAPLE/README.md

 $ ./BloomFilterKeywordSearch
 $ cp omat.bin ../Client/
 ```
-The configuration of Bloom filter and database size can be modified by changing parameters in file **BloomFilterKeywordSearch/Preprocessing.h**.
+The configuration of Bloom filter and database size can be modified in **Preprocessing.h** then rebuild.

 2. Launch server:
 ```